Supporting Children Facing Conflict in Northern Israel and Lebanon

 As such, AH&H is supporting child-friendly spaces in community bomb shelters and schools through the provision of children’s healing kits.
 These kits are for young children and adolescents and include art supplies (coloring books, paint, pads), activities and games, construction games, balls, and toys to help children cope and heal from trauma.

-Its practical support to help children cope with the fear and danger of sirens and missiles through play, games and artistic expression.
+It’s practical support to help children cope with the fear and danger of sirens and missiles through play, games and artistic expression.

-Since the Iran war began, AH&H has also been distributing essential relief items to displaced families in formal shelters, informal housing, and hard-to-reach communities across Beirut, the Bekaa, the South, and North Lebanon.
 Distributions reached families who had fled from South Lebanon, Nabatiyyeh, Dahiyeh, and the Bekaa, many of whom were living in private homes and collective shelters in the Beirut suburbs, including Burj Hammoud, Nabaa, and Mar Mikhayel.
 Distributions were carried out at the Flora shelter, the Mar Mkhayel center, and through direct door-to-door delivery.
-In recent weeks, we distributed 1,400 hygiene kits to displaced families in addition to blankets, mattresses, women’s and baby kits.

 Related Stories